Sam-Panda/FABRICation/dataEngineering/Lakehouse/parallelism_in_notebooks/readme.md

 ![alt text](https://github.com/Sam-Panda/FABRICation/blob/main/dataEngineering/Lakehouse/parallelism_in_notebooks/.images/InputFiles.png)

-## Parallelism in Fabric Spark Notebooks
+## Solution: Parallelism in Fabric Spark Notebooks

-In the Microsoft Fabric Data Engineering Experience, Spark notebooks provide a powerful environment for developing and executing data processing workflows.
-These notebooks leverage the underlying Spark engine to distribute and parallelize data processing tasks across multiple nodes in a cluster.
+Within the Microsoft Fabric Data Engineering Experience, Spark notebooks offer a robust platform for creating and running data processing workflows.
+These notebooks utilize the Spark engine's capabilities to distribute and parallelize tasks across several nodes in a cluster.
+For the mentioned use case, a master notebook will read the number of input files and organize them into subsets depending on the number of jobs we would like to trigger, which will then be processed by child notebooks.
+Depending on the desired number of jobs or parallel executions, an equivalent number of child notebook instances will run concurrently.

 ## Compute configurations